hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

   admit generic NHWC channel tails.
 The focused run is 17.2% of the Micro-MobileNet cycle record and 15.4% of the Micro-YOLO record; these are diagnostic ratios rather than equivalent full-graph comparisons.
+- The selected full-size MobileNet final depthwise topology (`7x7x960`, `DepthwiseConv2D`) now compiles with 0 CPU operators and 7 NPU operators.
+  The current compiler emits one compact-NHWC-to-C32 DMA3D transfer per C32 group (30 input transfers for C=960), and the fresh package SHA-256 (`7309ca6d6059c0068448441e527771fb6777b94a805f83e9f18a0d8d60eeb0ad`)
+  matches the package consumed by simulation.
+The corrected runtime harness keeps disjoint ranges: input `0x80000000`, output `0x80020000`, invocation `0x80040000`, binding table `0x80048000`, and model `0x80100000`.
+The full Verilator runtime completes all commands at 521,518 PMU cycles.
+Its output differs from the TFLite `BUILTIN_REF` golden at 13 of 47,040 bytes, every delta `-1`; a compute-prefix run stopping before `CopyLayout` reproduces the same 13 bytes, proving the layout and DMA are exact.
+TensorFlow's default XNNPACK output matches RTL in all 47,040 bytes, while `BUILTIN_REF` differs at those 13 bytes.
+This is the already documented frozen single-round versus double-round semantic-fidelity issue, not an RTL defect and not an accepted byte-exact `BUILTIN_REF` result.
+The earlier 1,566-byte/210-DMA2D report is invalid because its ad-hoc harness aliased input with output and model with the binding table; no DMA2D mitigation is part of the current mapping.
 - The following corpus-derived MobileNet Pointwise stage (`8x8x32 -> 8x8x16`) compiles with 0 CPU operators and passes byte-exactly against TFLite on Verilator at 53,174 PMU cycles.
 The focused run is 15.3%